What to do if Your Child Sets Fires

 Portland Fire & Rescue has a program to deal with children who have been involved with fire.

-THE JUVENILE FIRESETTER PROGRAM is an educational program designed to educate parents and children about fire safety and the consequences of fire.
+THE YOUTH FIRESETTER PROGRAM is an educational program designed to educate parents and children about fire safety and the consequences of fire.
 Each family meets individually with a firefighter trained in firesetter intervention techniques.
 The firefighter will discuss and help the family better understand how to deal with the problem.
 If a child is beyond what fire safety education can resolve, we can provide assistance by referring you to the most appropriate help for your needs.

 WHAT IS FIRESETTING?